2i2c-org/docs/admin/howto/replicate.md

 At the end of this step you should have a basic JupyterHub running on Kubernetes.

-### Enhance your JupyterHub to use your 2i2c Hub configuration
+### Enhance your JupyterHub to use your 2i2c JupyterHub configuration

-Now that you have your own JupyterHub running on Kubernetes, it's time to customize it using your 2i2c Hub configuration.
+Now that you have your own JupyterHub running on Kubernetes, it's time to customize it using your 2i2c JupyterHub configuration.
 Paste in the configuration that you copied above into your JupyterHub's `values.yaml` file.
 Make sure to avoid duplicating any keys, if you have duplicate keys, update one with the values of the other.

-At the end of this step, you should have a JupyterHub running on Kubernetes that contains the configuration used to deploy your 2i2c Hub.
+At the end of this step, you should have a JupyterHub running on Kubernetes that contains the configuration used to deploy your 2i2c JupyterHub.